Controlling the False Discovery Rate in Transformational Sparsity: Split Knockoffs: Proofs

-In this section, we first introduce the successful Primal-Dual Witness which has a unique solution of Split LASSO; then we introduce the incoherence condition for Split LASSO and establish the no-false-positive and sign consistency of Split LASSO regularization path, i.e. Theorem \ref{thm:pathconsistency}.
+In this section, we approach the model selection consistency by constructing Primal-Dual Witness (PDW) of Split LASSO regularization paths, following the same treatment in the traditional LASSO problem \citep{Wainwright09} and Split Linearized Bregman Iterations \citep{SplitLBI,huang2020boosting}.
+We first introduce the concept of the successful Primal-Dual Witness which has a unique solution of Split LASSO; then we introduce where the incoherence condition for Split LASSO comes from and establish the no-false-positive and sign consistency of Split LASSO regularization path, i.e. Proposition \ref{thm: sign consistency front}.

-We start from the KKT conditions that an optimal solution of the Split LASSO problem \eqref{eq:split_lasso} satisfies, as they will be commonly used throughout this section.
+We first list the KKT conditions that an optimal solution of the Split LASSO problem \eqref{eq:split_lasso} satisfies, as they will be commonly used throughout this section.
 The KKT conditions are

 where $\rho(\lambda)\in \partial\|\gamma(\lambda)\|_1$.